Liz Drury O'Neill

 Based at: Stockholm Resilience Centre, Stockholm University, University of the Philippines Visayas & Institute of Marine Sciences, University of Dar es Salaam

-Liz's Blogs
+Liz's Blog

-Do certain method(ologie)s suit me more: Interpretive/relational interviewing vs economic experiments
+Do certain method(ologie)s suit me more: Interpretive / relational interviewing vs economic experiments

 Research Diaries #6